 Similar to our bodies, our brains need to rest after a strenuous workout.
 So, take some time to step away from your work and disconnect for a while.

-Also, when you write your schedule, don’t set tasks back to back.
+Also, when you’re planning your time, don’t set tasks back to back.
 Task switching takes time and effort!
 You need to get everything ready, mentally let go of the last project and move on to the next.
-So, make sure you schedule some buffer time to do that.
+So, make sure you set some buffer time to do that.

 If you’re exhausted, then getting things done becomes an even bigger feat.
 You can’t work non-stop and be effective.
 So, make sure you take breaks by including them in your schedule.